-- The program is genuinely interdisciplinary: our courses are co-taught by faculty from NOAA fisheries, UCSD Departments of Economics, Philosophy, Graduate School of Global Policy and Society, and Rady School of Management.
-Other participating departments include Communications, Anthropology, Political Science, Chemistry, Biology and Sociology, Government and non-government agency collaborators provide students with diverse perspectives.
+- The program is genuinely interdisciplinary: our courses are co-taught by faculty from NOAA Fisheries, UCSD Departments of Economics, Philosophy, Graduate School of Global Policy and Society, and Rady School of Management.
+Other participating departments UCSD include Communications, Anthropology, Political Science, Chemistry, Biology and Sociology, government and non-government agency collaborators provide students with additional, diverse perspectives.

 - We have a global reach: faculty and students conduct research around the world.
 Alumni serve in governmental and nongovernmental agencies worldwide where they can make a difference in ocean conservation

 - Scientists are well known in their fields with publications in Science and Nature and other major peer reviewed publications.

 - Faculty Associated: 104 (Scripps 54; UCSD departments 34; NOAA Fisheries 16)

 - UCSD PhD Students participating or graduated: 89 (2 international)

 - MAS-MBC students enrolled or graduated: 176 (18 international)